Adaptive Experimentation in the Presence of Exogenous Nonstationary Variation: Proof of Theorem

-This is posterior variance of $\theta^{(i)}$ after observing reward generated by all $t$ actions measured prior to time $t$.
-See Section \ref{sec:formulation} for a discussion of the delayed history $H_t$ and the full information history $H_t^+$.
-One can also see that $S_{t,i}=\Sigma_{t+L,i}$.

-The first key to our result reduces the problem of controlling the simple regret to the problem of controlling the expected posterior variance of the optimal arm. \begin{restatable}[]{lemma}{regretFromVariance} Under the conditions of Proposition \ref{prop:nonstationary},
+The first key to establishing Theorem \ref{thm:main_result} is Proposition \ref{prop:regret_to_estimation}, restated below.
+This reduces the problem of controlling the utilitarian regret to the problem of controlling the expected posterior variance of the optimal arm.
+Recall that $s_{t,i} = \sqrt{{\rm Var}(r_{\theta}(i) \mid H_t)}$. \regretFromVariance* \begin{proof} In this proof, we avoid writing conditional expectations by letting $X_{1:T} = x_{1:T} \in \mathcal{X}^T$ with probability 1 for some arbitrary sequence $x_{1:T}$.